Surgical solutions for the new UK government

 Although these surveys have demonstrated widespread issues, we also know staff can feel unable to report concerns, especially if they feel there might be repercussions for them, and they can be confused about which bodies they report different types of concerns to.

-The next UK government must ensure staff feel safe by taking a zero tolerance approach to sexual misconduct in the NHS.
+The new UK government must ensure staff feel safe by taking a zero tolerance approach to sexual misconduct in the NHS.
 To do this it should:

-• In their first six months, the next UK government should begin work with healthcare regulators, NHS England, the police and the criminal justice system, to reform reporting and investigation processes of sexual misconduct in healthcare.
+- In their first six months, begin work with healthcare regulators, NHS England, the police and the criminal justice system, to reform reporting and investigation processes of sexual misconduct in healthcare.
 The aim of this work is to improve safety, as well as confidence in raising concerns and the effectiveness of reporting mechanisms.

 4. Improve the oral health of the UK population